Zeenobit/bevy_kindly/README.md

 struct Person(Entity);
 ```

+Alternative, you may implement `EntityKind` trait manually.
+See documentation in code for details.

 Entities can be spawned with a kind in 3 separate ways, all of which are identical in underlying implementation.
 They can either be spawned using `spawn_with_kind<T>`:
 ```rust